1933-2007::The City of Alanville

 Victoria, British Columbia

 At 17, Clack's passion for architecture was evident in the details of Alanville.
 Everything about it had been perfectly scaled at five feet to one inch, making it a special place for guests to explore.
 Miniature model pedestrians strolled about its beautifully designed business district, where modern buildings towered around a fine harbour and street lamps illuminated their way.
 Railroad crossings with red flashing lights brought finely detailed trucks and automobiles to a halt as the train zoomed past on its way to an elaborate train station.
 A warm glow emanated from the firelit windows of elegantly constructed homes in a nearby residential neighbourhood, reminiscent of the Uplands in Victoria.
-The Alanville cathedral, an exceptional building with flying buttresses and stained glass windows, stood tall among the trees as the only piece of original architecture.
-Every skyscraper, bank, fire hall, shipping dock, train station, gas station and residence was a miniature replica of a real-life North American structure, with details down to its elevators, mail chutes and rooftop air conditioning systems, all scaled to perfection.
+The cathedral, an exceptional building with flying buttresses and stained glass windows, stood tall among the miniature trees as the city's only piece of original architecture.
+In Allanville, every skyscraper, bank, fire hall, shipping dock, train station, gas station and residence was a miniature replica of a real-life North American structure, with details down to its elevators, mail chutes and rooftop air conditioning systems, all scaled to perfection.
 Alanville's newspaper, The Right of Way, featured the city's newest buildings and a list of construction sites with notices of temporary road closures or detours.
-It was distributed regularly to anyone who had personally visited the great city in the basement and signed its Visitor's Guestbook.
+It was distributed regularly to anyone who had personally visited "the great city in the basement" and signed its Visitor's Guestbook.

 "If you scale down [the train's] speed it comes to about 150 miles an hour when the power is turned on full, and that's ridiculous." -Young Roderick Clack, on scaling down even the speed of Alanville's train.